Is ‘Teen Mom OG’ Star Ryan Edwards Headed For A Divorce From Wife Mackenzie Standifer?

-Ryan Edwards was released from jail on Monday and already, rumors are swirling in regard to a potential split between the Teen Mom OG star and his wife of just under two years, Mackenzie Standifer.
+Ryan Edwards was released from jail on Monday and already, rumors are swirling with regard to a potential split between the Teen Mom OG star and his wife of just under two years, Mackenzie Standifer.

 On April 16, Radar Online shared a report in which an insider suggested that Edwards, despite having been away from Standifer and their family for the past few months, was hoping to spend some time away from Standifer in the coming weeks.